AnnsAnns/RIOT/doc/guides/build-system/flashing.md

 endif
 ```

-## Handling Multiple Versions of the Same BOARD
+## Handling Multiple Versions of the same BOARD

 The above procedure works fine when handling different boards, but not
 multiple times the same board, e.g: multiple `samr21-xpro`.